-(This site alone gets 30,000 visitors a year...)
+(This page alone gets thousands of visitors a month... wow!)

 I've seen many forums and blogs where the person suggesting that Dilemna is the correct spelling gets rubbished by other people who state that it's just a tiny minority of people that have been poorly educated who spell it wrongly with the 'N'.
 Well, here's a bit of homework for you folk - go to Google and do a search for Dilemna in their search books section... prepare to be staggered by the number of books currently in print with that spelling! (all of which will have been 'proof read' to eliminate any mistakes...)

 Is there any explanation apart from alternate universes?

 Well here's one 1720 dictionary where it at least gets a mention, so maybe there is some hope... (or maybe the writer was just another lost soul from our much more classy Dilemna universe?)